arx-research/ers-scripts/README.md

 Developers who wish to enroll chips in order to redirect them -- with or without the addition of contents -- should first create a Developer Registrar, then a Service and finally a Project.
 Depending on the type of Project you wish to create as a Developer, you may need to generate a custom CSV that maps metadata -- like images, names and descriptions -- to chips.
 If you are simply looking to redirect chips that are already mapped to ERS, you can probably skip this.

-The primary ERS deployment lives on Base and you can test ERS on Sepolia (see `deployments` for contract addresses).
+The primary ERS deployment lives on Base and we recommend testing on Sepolia (see [Deployments](#deployments)).
 See [the ERS docs](https://docs.ers.to/) for more information on ERS.
 See also [ers-contracts](https://github.com/arx-research/ers-contracts) for the latest ERS contracts.

 ## Setup
 1. Clone `ers-scripts` repo, install dependencies and build `artifacts`: